Health Information Act FAQ

-Compliance with HIB is mandatory for the following:
+Compliance with HIA is mandatory for the following:

 • Healthcare Services Act (HCSA) licensees.